JacobHagberg/UND-Flight-Restriction-Scrape/README.md

 The file FlightRestrictionData.json is some sample data that the program that I have running on a Raspberry Pi 4 has generated.

-This program is meant to be used with another programming project of mine to display the status of the scraping program to an LED strip attached to the GPIO pins on the Pi.
+This program is meant to be used with another programming project of mine (Raspberry-Pi-Status-Lights) to display the status of the scraping program to an LED strip attached to the GPIO pins on the Pi.
 It is worth noting that this is not necessary for the code to work.

 Libraries used: